One of the most important parts of my office & craft room makeover was a desk. It is an office and I need a place for my computer.

 And since you have a few extra feet of inexpensive 2×2 boards, it doesn’t cost anything to add this extra support.

-Measure the space between the front and back boards, cut 2 2×2 boards to this length and add pocket hole screws to the ends.
-Attach these evenly between the two walls with pocket hole screws.
+Measure the space between the front and back boards, cut two boards to this length and add pocket hole screws to the ends.

-Add the plywood top
+STEP 3- Add the plywood top

-Once your frame is built, cut your plywood to fit over the top of it.
+Once the frame is built, cut your plywood to fit over the top of it.
 Cut it so it is the width of the desk and the depth you want your desk minus 3/4″.

 Dry fit the plywood to make sure it fits in your closet (this is why I don’t paint the walls before installing the desk, it can scrape up the walls).

-Once you have the desk top fit.
-Cut a piece of 1×3 board to the length of the front of the desk.
-Secure it to the front of the plywood with wood glue and finishing nails.
-Sand well.
+Once you have the desk top fit, cut a piece of 1×3 board to the length of the front of the desk.

-Secure with a couple finishing nails around the edge/back.
-Fill nail holes.
+To attach the desk top, secure with a couple finishing nails around the edge/back.
+Then fill nail holes.

-Finish the desk
+STEP 4- Finish the desk

 I used a DIY natural stain to stain my desk.
 Before staining, wipe the desk with a barely damp cloth to clean off the sawdust and open the wood up to get it ready to receive the stain.